-Barbecue sauce and a variety of seasonings make this a flavorful and easy roast, cooked to perfection in the slow cooker.
+A jazzed-up barbecue sauce and a variety of seasonings and spices make this a flavorful and easy pork roast, cooked to perfection in the slow cooker.
 Serve the pork roast with potatoes or mac and cheese and your favorite side vegetables, or slice and serve in sandwiches with extra sauce.

 - 1 large onion, sliced or coarsely chopped

 - 1 boneless pork loin roast, about 2 to 3 pounds (not tenderloin)

 - 2 tablespoons brown sugar, light or dark

 - In a large skillet, heat the vegetable oil over medium heat.
 Add the onion and cook for 3 minutes.

 - If the roast is wrapped in netting, remove it.
 Sprinkle the roast all over with salt and freshly ground black pepper.